opencredit/BuddyPress-Invite-Codes/readme.txt

 = 1.1.0 =
 * Multisite support for activations to auto-join the invite code associated group(s)
+* Bug fixes and improvements across the plugin

 = 1.0.0 =
 * Intial release